mmerickel/michael.merickel.org/2011/6/21/tictactoe-and-long-polling-with-pyramid.rst

 The implementation of this basically boils down to a couple arrays.
 One holds the timeline of updates, and the other stores the connected observers waiting for notifications.
 The ``Game`` then becomes a mechanism for grouping these together.
-When a new update is added to the ``Game``, the all observers are notified.
-Using the ``cursor``, observers are even able to replay this history of a game, allowing for resuming after client disconnects making the whole system more robust to odd behaviors.
+When a new update is added to the ``Game``, all observers are notified.
+Using the ``cursor`` pattern, the ability for clients to disconnect and resume where they left off naturally falls out of the design.

 .. code-block:: python